nthState/TransitionExtensions/README.md

 # Chris's SwiftUI Transition Extensions

-An extension to `transition` that lets you transition in/out views along a `Path`
+An extension to `transition` that lets you translate in/out views along a `Path`

 ```
 import SwiftUI